rengokantai/psgsjenkins2/README.md

 copy the content.Then manage Jenkins->Reload configuration from Disk

 ## 4. Testing and Continuous Integration
+### 3 Creating a Pipeline Job to Execute Maven
+Pipeline type.
+check Execute concurrent builds if necessary

 ### 5 Checking out a Git Repository in a Pipeline
 version1: groovy pipeline code
 ```